apereo/cas/cas-server-documentation/protocol/SAML-Protocol.md

 ## Configuration
-SAML configuration in CAS is contained within the `cas.properties` file.
+SAML configuration in CAS is contained within the `application.properties` file.

 ```properties
 # Indicates the SAML response issuer